-Puppy grooming includes clipping the nails, and it should start when your dog is a puppy.
+Essential dog grooming includes clipping the nails, and it should start when your dog is a puppy.
 Active dogs that run outside naturally wear the nails to a manageable length, and may not need frequent trimming.
 But those that spend much of their time inside require monthly or more frequent nail attention.
 The toenails of some breeds, like the Chihuahua, seem to grow quickly.
-Don’t wait until Junior-Pup gets big and turns nail trims into wrestling matches.
+Don’t wait until your dog gets big and turns nail trims into wrestling matches.
 Teach puppies while small that nail trims are a normal part of life and nothing to fear.

 Why Nail Care Matters

 Overgrown nails can become caught in bedding and carpets.
 They may curl as they grow, and embed into the tender flesh of the paw pad.
 Claws can split or tear as in the picture and need surgical repair that’s pricey and painful.
 Overgrown nails cause the foot to spread or splay, and can change your puppy’s gait.
 Dewclaws on the inside of the lower leg need particular attention since they never contact the ground.
 Keeping the toenails trimmed also helps reduce inappropriate digging that some terrier breeds of puppy adore.

 When to Trim

 Nails at their longest should just clear the ground when the puppy stands in place.
-If you hear him "clicking" over the linoleum like a tap-dancer, he needs a trim.
+If you hear "clicking" over the linoleum like a tap-dancer, the nails need a trim.
 Your groomer or veterinarian can trim your dog’s nails at routine visits, but it’s easy enough to do yourself.

 Nail Care Equipment